 Dedek Mraz: Happy New Year from Old Man Winter

 New Years Eve in most respects is a bigger holiday than Christmas in Slovenia.
-Dedek Mraz arrives with another round of gifts!
+Dedek Mraz arrives in the Center of Ljubljana with another round of gifts!
 “Grandfather Frost” or “Old Man Winter” originates in ancient Slavic mythology but became popular in the former Yugoslavia as a secular alternative to Santa Claus or St. Nicholas, as Total Slovenia News explains.

 How to Wish Someone Happy Holidays in Slovene